 Are Cold Sores Contagious?

-According to the University of Texas, cold sores are common and highly contagious (6).
-The virus can be passed from one person to another.
-If the bump ruptures, the active virus could spread via lipstick, cups, utensils, kissing, or through oral sex (7).
+According to the World Health Organization (WHO), herpes infections are highly contagious when symptoms such as ‘cold sores’ are present (8).
+The virus may be passed from one person to another.
+If the bump ruptures, the active virus could spread via lipstick, cups, utensils, kissing, or through oral sex (9).

-According to the UT Southwestern Medical Center, HSV 1 or the infection could pass from the infected person to the baby.
-This usually happens when the person kisses the baby or when the baby is touched after the cold sore is touched (8).
+According to the UT Southwestern Medical Center, HSV 1 or the cold sore infection could pass from the infected person to the baby.
+This usually happens when the person kisses the baby or when the baby is touched after the cold sore is touched (10).

 How To Treat Cold Sores In Pregnancy?

-Home treatment of the sores can alleviate the pain and discomfort.
+Home care measures for the sores might alleviate pain and discomfort.
 In some cases, medication may be necessary.

 1. Home treatment

-You may try some home remedies to ease the pain and discomfort of cold sores:
+- You may try some home remedies to ease the cold sore-related pain and discomfort

-- Placing a wet, cool cloth or towel on the sores may help reduce the redness and pain.
+- Placing a cold compress (wet, cool cloth, or towel) on the sores may help reduce the redness and pain.